 9 Day Alpine course

-On this comprehensive 9-day course, you will learn everything from putting on crampons and walking on the snow to avalanche and crevasse rescue.
-This course combines our 4-day intro to alpine & avalanche skills and 6-day alpine rope skills course.
+On this comprehensive 9-day TMC course (technical mountaineering Course), you will learn everything from putting on crampons and walking on the snow to avalanche and crevasse rescue.
+This course combines our 4-day intro to alpine & avalanche skills and our 6-day alpine rope skills course.

 Delivered by our highly skilled local guides, you will learn all the essential skills required to get out there and climb independently in the mountains.

-From our base lodge, we have access to some of the best peaks and climbing terrain in Arthurs Pass National Park & Craigieburn Forest Park.
-Some of the well-known mountains include Mt Temple, Mt Phipps, and Mt Cassidy, Hamilton peak & Mt Cheeseman.
+We have access to some of the best peaks and climbing terrain in Arthurs Pass National Park & Craigieburn Forest Park from our base lodge.
+Some of the well-known mountains include Mt Temple, Mt Phipps, Mt Cassidy, Hamilton peak & Mt Cheeseman.

-*Prior experience is not necessary, this course covers everything that you need to know all wrapped up in one package.
+*Prior experience is not necessary; this course covers everything you need to know, all wrapped up in one package.